-There also exists the question of preserving the current reinterpret_cast and static_cast equivalence for object pointer types.
-The proposed wording does not do so when reinterpret_cast is used to cast a pointer to unsigned char, char, and std::byte as doing so would present a conflict with resulting in a pointer to the object representation or if it should follow the pointer-interconvertibility rules used by static_cast.
+The proposed wording does not preserve the current reinterpret_cast and static_cast equivalence for object pointer types when reinterpret_cast is used to cast a pointer to unsigned char, char, and std::byte.
+In these cases, reinterpret_cast will no longer follow the pointer-interconvertibility rules used by static_cast, instead resulting in a pointer to the object representation.